joaooab/covidbr-app/README.md

 # CovidBr

-App suspended because of covid politcs :closed_lock_with_key:
+App suspended on Google Play because of covid politcs :closed_lock_with_key:

 | | | | |